-In 2015, SFBBO monitored a total of 62 waterbird colonies using observational methods (Table 1, Table 3).
+In 2016, SFBBO monitored a total of 78 waterbird colonies using observational methods (Table 1, Table 3).
 Some known colony sites were not surveyed due to access issues or observer availability.
-Sites that were monitored last season, but were not monitored this year include: Artesian Slough, Alviso A12, Eden Landing Turk, Mundy Marsh, Coyote Parkway Lakes, Palace of the Fine Arts, and Palo Alto Baylands Duck Pond.
-Sites that were not monitored last season, but were monitored this year include: Downtown Oakland (new colony location), Elmwood Correctional, Alviso A16 and Alviso A18.
-The Lakeshore Park and Redwood City Harbor colony sites were split into three subcolonies this season, in order to allow for full coverage of the nesting area.
+Sites that were monitored last season, but were not monitored this year include: Redwood Shores, Coyote Hills 2A/3A/4A levees, Redwood City Harbor, Moffett A3N, Charleston Slough, Purissima Canyon, and Alviso A5/A6/A7/A8.
+Sites that were not monitored last season, but were monitored this year include: the Palace of Fine Arts, Redwood Shores Water Treatment Plant, and Bunting Pond.

 Waterbirds nested in a variety of habitats, including islands within former salt ponds at Alviso A16, power towers along the Dumbarton Bridge, and eucalyptus trees within a residential neighborhood at Ruus Park.
-The number of nests at each colony site varied from 1 Great Blue Heron nest (Stow Lake) to over 100 nests (Lake Merced, Lakeshore Park, Steinberger Slough, Alviso A9/10/11/14 and New Chicago Marsh).
+The number of nests at each colony site varied from 1 Great Blue Heron nest (Palace of Fine Arts) to over 100 nests (Alviso A16, Hayward Shoreline, New Chicago Marsh, Elmwood Correctional, and Steinberger Slough).
 Species composition at the colony sites monitored also varied considerably.
-The Lakeshore Park colony was the most species diverse, containing Great Blue Heron, Great Egret, Snowy Egret, and Black-crowned Night Heron nests all on a single island.
+In 2015, the Lakeshore Park colony was the most species diverse, containing Great Blue Heron, Great Egret, Snowy Egret, and Black-crowned Night Heron nests all on a single island.
+In 2016, Redwood Shores Parkway, Nob Hill Market also contained four species, with American Avocet, Black-necked Stilt, Forster's Terns, and Black Skimmer.

-We monitored 15 gull, tern and shorebird colonies using observational methods (Table 1).
+We monitored 19 gull, tern and shorebird colonies using observational methods (Table 1).
 Forster's Terns were the most abundant nesting species at the sites that we monitored.
-American Avocet nesting was most active at New Chicago Marsh and Hayward Shoreline.
-We observed only 1 active Black Skimmer nest at Redwood Shores, Nob Hill Market.
+American Avocet nesting was most active at Alviso A16 and New Chicago Marsh.
+We observed one active Black Skimmer nest at Redwood Shores, Nob Hill Market and two new nests at Hayward Shoreline.
 Black-necked Stilts were most active at New Chicago Marsh.
-Caspian Terns nested on islands at Alviso A16 and at the Ravenswood complex of Don Edwards San Francisco Bay National Wildlife Refuge, which were not surveyed by SFBBO (Cheryl Strong, personal communication).
-These two colony sites were also part of a successful Caspian Tern social attraction study this season done by USGS and USFWS.
-The two previous Caspian Tern colony sites at Alviso A9/10/11/14 (75 nesting birds in 2014) and Coyote Hills N3A/4AB (25 nesting birds in 2014) were abandoned this season.
-The most active nesting sites for Forster's Terns were New Chicago Marsh, followed by Moffett A2W and Moffett B1.
+Caspian Terns again nested on islands at Alviso A16, which was part of a successful Caspian Tern social attraction study last season done by USGS and USFWS.
+The most active nesting sites for Forster's Terns were New Chicago Marsh and Hayward Shoreline.

-We monitored 47 heron, egret and cormorant colonies using observational methods (Table 3).
-Double-Crested Cormorants were the most abundant nesting species at these sites.
-The largest cormorant colony monitored was at Alviso A9/10/11/14 with an estimated 343 nests, but this species also nested in large numbers on the Dumbarton PG&E towers and Steinberger Slough.
-Great Blue Herons occupied two large colonies (20+ nests) at Lakeshore Park and Shadow Cliffs, with several smaller colonies throughout the region.
-We observed only two Green Heron nests at Lake Cunningham this season.
-We monitored 7 colonies that included Snowy Egret nests.
-Nesting for this species was most active at Lakeshore Park in Newark, but was also active at Ruus Park and Shorebird Way.
+We monitored 59 heron, egret and cormorant colonies using observational methods (Table 3).
+Double-crested Cormorants were the most abundant nesting species at these sites.
+The largest cormorant colony monitored was at Steinberger Slough with an estimated 110 nests, but this species also nested in large numbers on the Dumbarton PG&E towers and Alviso A9/A10/A11/A14.
+Great Blue Herons occupied two large colonies (20+ nests) at Shadow Cliffs and Ovation Court, with several smaller colonies throughout the region.
+Similar to 2015, we observed only two Green Heron nests at Lake Cunningham this season.
+We monitored 9 colonies that included Snowy Egret nests.
+Nesting for this species was most active at Lakeshore Park in Newark and Elmwood Correctional Facility, with 43 nests at both locations.
 We monitored 8 colonies that included Black-crowned Night Heron nests.
-The most active nesting area for this species was the three islands of Lakeshore Park, followed by Los Gatos Creek Park.
+The most active nesting area for this species was the Elmwood Correctional Facility, followed by three islands of Lakeshore Park and Downtown Oakland.